ansible/ansible/docs/docsite/rst/intro_configuration.rst

 Privilege Escalation Settings
 -----------------------------

 Ansible can use existing privilege escalation systems to allow a user to execute tasks as another.
-As of 1.9 ‘become’ supersedes the old sudo/su, while still being backwards compatible.
+As of 1.9 'become' supersedes the old sudo/su, while still being backwards compatible.
 Settings live under the [privilege_escalation] header.

 .. _become: